timilehin-code/premium/readme.md

-MVC File Structure for PHP
+## MVC File Structure for PHP
     Below is a standard directory structure for a PHP application following the MVC pattern, with descriptions of each component.
+## Project structure
 ```
 /project-root
 ├── /app                    # Core application files